by Greg Marone

-Another note on dimensional rating – the dim factor can change from year to year – so don’t expect that once you’ve audited your products and packaging you’ll be all set for years.
+Another note on dimensional rating – carriers can change their dim factor from year to year − so don’t expect that once you’ve audited your products and packaging you’ll be all set for years.

 Preventing carrier back-charges may or may not need to be a top priority for your business.
 If your back-charges are sporadic, it may not be cost-effective to invest in software or change procedures to prevent them.
 If they’re common, however, that new software or procedure change could pay for itself quickly.

 The bottom line?
 Check your carrier bills regularly for back charges.
 If you discover a recurring problem, take steps to correct it through technology, new procedures, improved employee training or all of the above.

 Most back-charges can be prevented, even mid-sized shippers can easily spend $2 million-$4 million per year in shipping with the small package shippers.
 Just 2% in unexpected back charges can be costing you $40,000 to $80,000 per year or more.
 Most business owners and managers would rather save that $200,00 - $400,000 over the next five years.